aybabtme/antoine.im/posts/someone_is_wrong_on_the_internet.md

 }
 ```

 Sampling in the `map` is done the same way, but you first need to extract the map keys into a slice.
-For benchmark purpose, this function actually returns a slice of unique samples, and then measure how much time it takes to assert the membership of each.
+For benchmarking purposes, this function actually returns a slice of unique samples, and then measure how much time it takes to assert the membership of each.

 We will use this helper to benchmark maps:

 ```go
 func benchMapMembers(b *testing.B, size int, keySize int) {
   m := makeRandomMap(size, keySize)